 Successful Flea Treatment

 Dr. Anna Coffin says that successful flea control begins with prevention.
-Flea medication, used properly, all year around is the best way to prevent an infestation in your home.
+Flea medication, used properly, is the best way to prevent an infestation in your home all year around i.
 If you have a flea infestation, it is important to treat all pets in your house, even if they don’t go outside and treat your home and yard.
 [Tweet “If you have a flea infestation, you must treat all pets in your home and the environment.”]